 Looking for the best cicchetti in Venice?
-I will introduce you to bacari tours, one of the most exciting traditions in Italy.
-Discover the best bacari in Venice!
+I will introduce you to the bacaro tour, one of the most exciting traditions in Italy.
+Discover the best bacari tour in Venice!

 Venice is certainly one of the most beautiful cities in the world, offering important monuments and wonderful alleys with breathtaking views.
 The Grand Canal, St Mark’s Basilica with its homonymous square and the island of Murano are just some of the most famous and visited tourist attractions.